tranhan1405/tranhan1405.github.io/_pages/about.md

   - /about.html
 ---

-- Dr. Tran Van Han is a Postdoctoral Researcher at Civil and Mechanical Engineering Laboratory (LGCGM), INSA Rennes, Rennes, France.
-He completed his PhD in Architectural Engineering at Sejong University in 2023.
-His research is primarily focused on finite element analysis, building acoustics, steel structures, and concrete structures.
+- Dr. Tran Van Han is a Postdoctoral Researcher at the Civil and Mechanical Engineering Laboratory (LGCGM) at INSA Rennes in France.
+He earned his PhD in Architectural Engineering from Sejong University in 2023.
+His research expertise lies in finite element analysis, building acoustics, and the structural analysis of steel and concrete.

 ### Education